BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-6/json.md

 # JSON Collections

-A JSON file might contain multiple JSON objects.
-In this case the JSON file will contain an *array* of JSON objects.
+- A JSON file might contain multiple JSON objects.

-A JSON collection looks a lot like a normal JavaScript array, and when we bring it into JavaScript it operates like one too!
+- It will contain an *array* of JSON objects.
+- Looks and works like a normal JavaScript array

-You can use any, and all array methods on a JSON collection, including iteration methods.
+  - You can use any, and all, array methods on a JSON collection.

 ---